rkronvold/time-cost/README.md

 # Monthly Steps

 - open browser & go to git hub https://github.com/rkronvold/time-cost/ (repository is time-cost)
+-  open timecostdata.conf & edit dates in input and output files to current month
 - Verify input files are in the right places and named correctly to correspond with first few lines of timecostdata.conf (Monthly Hours from Billing folder, Class List Master & LookUps)
 - Make folder for output if needed
 - Make adjustments or additions to employees or rates in look up file as needed & add employees to vendor list in QB as needed
-- open timecostdata.conf & edit dates in input and output files to current month
-- Commit changes
+- Commit changes to timecostdata.conf
 - open Ubuntu from shortcut or Windows menu (should be logged in as rkronvold@Glmusr76)
 - cd time-cost
 - git pull